fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-3-7.md

 ## Semicolon Formatter Option {#semicolon-formatter-option}

 TypeScript’s built-in formatter now supports semicolon insertion and removal at locations where a trailing semicolon is optional due to JavaScript’s automatic semicolon insertion (ASI) rules.
-The setting is available now in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/), and will be available in Visual Studio 16.4 Preview 2 in the Tools Options menu.
+The setting is available now in [Visual Studio Code Insiders ↗](https://code.visualstudio.com/insiders/), and will be available in Visual Studio 16.4 Preview 2 in the Tools Options menu.

 ![New semicolon formatter option in VS Code](/assets/typescript/5.1/external/user-images.githubusercontent.com/3277153/65913194-10066e80-e395-11e9-8a3a-4f7305c397d5.png)